Quantum clocks are more precise than classical ones: Introduction

-Continuing this information-theoretic description, it is useful to distinguish between two types of devices for measuring time: timepieces that output time information on request, like a stop watch, and clocks that output time information autonomously, like a chiming clock.
+To clarify what is meant by ``a clock" in this work, we distinguish between two types of devices for measuring time: timepieces that output time information on request, like a stopwatch, and clocks that output time information autonomously, like a chiming clock.
 They serve different purposes.
-Stop watches are used to measure a time interval between events triggered by external process (e.g., between the event that a train leaves the station at~$A$ and the event that it arrives at~$B$) \cite{OptimalStopwatch}.
-Conversely, chiming clocks ``generate'' events themselves, which may then be used to trigger external events (e.g., that the train leaves the station at~$A$).\footnote{A chiming clock may of course also be used to measure a time interval: simply count how many ticks generated by the clock fit into the interval.
-However, such a use appears to be rather wasteful in terms of the time information that needs to be generated.}\Mspace
+Stop watches are used to measure a time interval between events triggered by external processes (e.g., between the event that a train leaves the station at~$A$ and the event that it arrives at~$B$) \cite{OptimalStopwatch}.
+Conversely, chiming clocks ``generate'' events themselves, which may then be used to trigger external events (e.g., that the train leaves the station at~$A$), see Fig.~\ref{fig:clockcartoon1}. \Mspace

 This work is concerned with the second type of time-keeping.
-Hence, from now on (and with the exception of the review of earlier work at the beginning of Section~\ref{sec:Modeling clocks}) we use the term \emph{clock} for devices that output time information autonomously.\footnote{The word ``clock'' derives from the Medieval Latin ``clocca'', which means ``bell''.
+Hence, from now on (and with the exception of the review of earlier work at the beginning of Section~\ref{sec:Modeling clocks}) we use the term \emph{clock} for devices that output information about time autonomously.\footnote{The word ``clock'' derives from the Medieval Latin ``clocca'', which means ``bell''.
 The hourly ringing of the bells may be regarded as an autonomous process.} Specifically, we take a clock to be a device that generates a sequence of individual events, which we call \emph{ticks}.
 For the purpose of this discussion, we assume that the ticks are the only information output by the clock. \Mspace

-Ideally, one would like to quantify the accuracy of clocks in an operational manner, and in such a way that no absolute time reference is necessary.
-Such an operational measure has been introduced in~\cite{RaLiRe15}.
-The idea is most easily phrased in terms of the \emph{Alternate Ticks Game}.
-Suppose you have two copies of a clock.
-The task is to initialise them such that they tick in alternating order as long as possible; the number $N$ of ticks during which this order is maintained is then a measure for the clock's accuracy (see~\cite{RaLiRe15} for a discussion). \Mspace

-Unfortunately, the operational measure $N$ is rather difficult to analyse for general quantum clocks.\footnote{See however \cite{ATGRandomWalk}, that analyses $N$ for certain classical clocks.} But, clearly, a clock has a high accuracy $N$ if the time elapsed between any two subsequent ticks does not fluctuate too much.
-We may thus alternatively quantify accuracy by a value $R$, which, roughly, corresponds to the number of ticks that the clock can generate until it is off by a time interval that is as large as the time between two ticks\footnote{This is an exact correspondence for clocks whose ticks form an independent sequence, see \App~\ref{sec:justifyR}.}, as was introduced for thermodynamic clocks in~\cite{thermoClockErker}.
-While, intuitively, $R$ is a good approximation for~$N$ and vice versa, the precise relation between these two quantities is still an open question (see also the discussion section \ref{Directly related open problems}). \Mspace